kevinlo123/shadow-prince-fe/README.md

 } as const;
 ```

-- Q: From what I see, most of the animated graphics seem to be spine, is their any other alternatives that you know of, besides spine?
+- Q: From what I see, most of the animated graphics seem to be spine, is there any other alternatives that you know of, besides spine?
   - A: Spritesheet animation is a good alternative.
-Check out the example of spritesheet animation here: [SpriteSheet.stories.svelte](https://github.com/StakeEngine/web-sdk/blob/main/packages/pixi-svelte-storybook/src/stories/SpriteSheet.stories.svelte)
+Check out the example of spritesheet animation here: [SpriteSheet.stories.svelte](https://github.com/StakeEngine/shadow-prince-fe/blob/main/packages/pixi-svelte-storybook/src/stories/SpriteSheet.stories.svelte)

 - Q: Is there a mechanism to switch from a game type (i.e. lines) to another game type (i.e. cluster) as a mechanic?
   - A: It's easy.
 What you can do: